opral/monorepo/packages/paraglide/paraglide-js/README.md

 Paraglide JS is part of the Inlang ecosystem and integrates nicely with all the other Inlang compatible tools.

-As a developer, you will love the [Sherlock IDE extension](http://localhost:4001/m/r7kp499g/app-inlang-ideExtension).
+As a developer, you will love the [Sherlock VsCode extension](https://inlang.com/m/r7kp499g/app-inlang-ideExtension).

 If you are working with translators or designers you will find these tools useful: